Free and low cost veterinary care support for owners

 Food banks for pets

-Several pet food banks in the UK provide free or low-cost pet food to owners in need of help.
-Here are a few examples, but to find services locally, you can search online.
+Several pet food banks in the UK provide free or low-cost pet food to owners in need.
+Here are a few examples, but you can search online for local services.

-1. PDSA Pet Food Bank: The PDSA operates a network of pet food banks across the UK, providing free pet food and other supplies to needy people.
-To access the PDSA Pet Food Bank, you will need to be referred by a participating organization such as a local council, Citizens Advice Bureau, or social worker.
+1. PDSA Pet Food Bank: The PDSA operates a network of pet food banks across the UK, providing needy people free pet food and other supplies.
+To access the PDSA Pet Food Bank, you must be referred by a participating organisation such as a local council, Citizens Advice Bureau, or social worker.

 3. The Cinnamon Trust: The Cinnamon Trust is a national organisation that provides a range of services to support older and disabled pet owners, including a pet food delivery service.
-You must be referred by a participating organisation, such as a social worker or healthcare professional, to access this service.
+To access this service, you must be referred by a participating organisation, such as a social worker or healthcare professional.

 4. Your Pet Food Bank: Working with many other organisations, including social services, animal charities, and local food banks in and around Sheffield.
 Also accessible by self-referral. https://www.yourpetfoodbank.co.uk/